28th JAMCO Online International Symposium

 Language classes involve learning about a country’s culture, values, and customs through its language, but the pupils will only memorize mere words unless they can form images with them.
 Today we used illustrations, but we would like to use video media.

 We have a similar situation in Photograph 1 on the right, which shows a science lesson.
 The children are referring to the photographs in the textbook and what is being shown on the whiteboard.
 The teacher resorted to images to show initially the likes of colors, movements, changes, and structure, because the children would otherwise not be able to get a detailed grasp of the concepts.

-It can be argued that visual media is an effective tool for indirect experiences, in that it can make allowances for comprehension among children, whose direct experiences and knowledge differ (vary).
+It can be argued that visual media is an effective tool for indirect experiences, in that it can make allowances for the differences in direct experiences and knowledge.